Contingent vote: Supplementary vote

 The supplementary vote (SV) is a variation of the contingent vote in which the voter ranks only two of the candidates in order of preference.
+It is used nowhere else in the world aside from some elections in England and Wales.
 If a voter's first-choice candidate is eliminated but their second choice is one of the two remaining candidates, their vote is transferred to the second-choice candidate.
 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two, although not necessarily a majority of votes cast in the first count.
+Unlike most other ranked choice methods, a voter must guess correctly which of the candidates will emerge in the top two for their second choice to be effective.
+John Curtice has said that it forces the supporters "of smaller parties to work out which of the two main candidates was most likely to appear in a runoff".

-The supplementary vote was used in all elections for directly elected mayors in England, including the Mayor of London, and in elections for police and crime commissioners, until 2022, when it was replaced by first-past-the-post voting (FPTP).
+The supplementary vote has been used in all elections for combined authority and combined county authority mayors in England, except for a period between 2022 and 2026, when first-past-the-post voting (FPTP) was used.
+Prior to 2022, it was also used to elect the Mayor of London, the directly elected local authority mayors, and in elections for police and crime commissioners, when it was replaced by first-past-the-post.